iArcanic/im-cw1/report/gaming-db-report.md

 # 4 GDPR compliance

+## 4.1 Encryption

-Several database designs and they equivalent PostgreSQL implementations have been taken into consideration to ensure General Data Protection Regulation (GDPR) compliance, but the most important is encryption.
+Several database designs and they equivalent PostgreSQL implementations have been taken into consideration to ensure General Data Protection Regulation (GDPR) compliance.

 As mentioned before, although it is outside the scope of the implementation requirements, the hashing function will encrypt the password ([see 3.2.2.1 Players](#3221-players)).
+However, encryption should also apply to the email and customer IDs.

 However, within the `postgresql.conf` file, appropriate encryption options have been added: